 Download this as a PDF: How to Seam Artificial Grass & Putting Turf

-1. Use our 12” wide seam tape and LOCTITE PL PREMIUM 3X construction adhesive (best results/set up time), or Liquid Nails Heavy Duty Construction Adhesive.
-One 10 oz. tube of adhesive should cover 20 feet of tape.
+1. Use our 12” wide seam tape and Liquid Nails Fuze It All Surface Construction Adhesive.
+One 9 oz. tube of adhesive should cover 20 feet of tape.
 Use two tubes for 20 feet of tape for high traffic areas or seaming turf on hillsides.

 2. Lay out the pieces to be seamed together and make sure the edges of the cuts match exactly and the grains run in the same direction (only Putting Turf has no grain).
 Place the seam tape on the subsurface (gray side up) half-way under the two pieces of turf to be seamed.